agude/agude.github.io/_books/house_of_suns.md

 [who]: https://en.wikipedia.org/wiki/Whodunit

 Like much of modern sci fi, {{ this_book }} pays homage to {{ wolfe }} series
-_The Book of the New Sun_, which starts with {{ shadow }}.
-The Curators are a direct homage to the Megatherians: the achieve immortality through growth, must live in fluid because of their size, and have vast knowledge.
-The planet Neume has a giant skull mountain reminiscent of Typhon's statue mountain.
-The main city is Ymir, sharing a name with another of character from _The Book of the New Sun_ (and also referencing the giant whose body became the world in Norse mythology, just like the city is built on a giant stone hand).
+{{ botns }}.
+The Curators are a direct homage to the Megatherians: they achieve immortality through constant physical growth, must live in fluid because of their size, and have vast knowledge.
+The planet Neume has a giant skull mountain reminiscent of Typhon's mountain.
+The main city is Ymir, sharing a name with another of character from {{ botns }}---also referencing the giant whose body became the world in Norse mythology, just like the city is built on a giant stone hand.

 In all, a disappointing start, but if Reynolds can fix his writing, I may enjoy his next books.